learnbyexample/cli-computing/cli_computing.md

 ### man

 The `man` command is an interface to view manuals from within the terminal itself.
 This uses a `pager` (which is usually the `less` command) to display the contents.
-You could call these commands as terminal user interface (TUI) applications.
+You could categorize these commands as terminal user interface (TUI) applications.
 As an example, type `man cat` and you should see something like the screenshot shown below:

 ![manual page for the cat command](images/man_cat.png)

 Since the documentation has several lines that doesn't completely fit within the terminal window, you will get only the starting part of the manual.
 You have several options to navigate:

 * `↑` and `↓` arrow keys to move up and down by a line
-    * you can also use `k` and `j` keys (same keys as those used in the Vim text editor)
+    * you can also use `k` and `j` keys (same keys as those used by the Vim text editor)
 * `f` and `b` keys to move forward and backward by a screenful of content
     * `Space` key also moves forward by a screen
 * mouse scroll moves up and down by a few lines